 Note: You can also configure your Active Server Page (ASP) application to access SAS using the IOM Bridge for COM.
-You might want to use IOM Bridge for COM when
+You might want to use IOM Bridge for COM if either of the following are true:

-- SAS is running on z/OS or a Unix machine - you want to share a configured SAS server with Java applications.
+- SAS is running on z/OS or a UNIX machine - you want to share a configured SAS server with Java applications.